ann27-lang/PS3/README.md

 # PS3
 CHEME-5440-7770 Problem Set 3, FBA

-With the code I have written, in order to use the csv files that are also in the repository, you must edit the destination in the CSV.read lines of the code in the script Pset3Code.jl.
+With the code I have written, in order to use the .csv files that are also in the repository, you must edit the destination in the CSV.read lines of the code in the script Pset3Code.jl.
 All the arrays used in the code are in the stoichandatomarrays.xlsx file in the repository that have each row and column labelled.

 Once the destinations have been edited, you can issue the command: